 A type of academic misconduct is plagiarism: using someone else's ideas, words, data, or other material produced by them without acknowledgement, Therefore copying out someone else's work without due indication and acknowledgement (quotation marks and source:page citation) is plagiarism.
 So is rewording someone else's work in order to present it as original without acknowledging the intellectual debt.
+So, too, is presenting any 'writing' by artificially intelligent agents as one's own (see Plagiarism - Al).
 Candidates must avoid (the appearance of) plagiarism by carefully acknowledging sources.